ShiuLab/Cofunction-prediction/data_wrangling/_feature_generation_test/README.md

-This subfolder contains the file used to test script_feature_generation.py:
+This subfolder contains the files Shinhan used to test script_feature_generation.py:
 * test: a text file with two rows that can be used as input.
 * test_err: a deliberately problematic file capture potential problems with input files.
 * test.features_out: output based on the test input.